-An accomplished speaker, leader, and educator, Gwendolyn Jordan Dungy served as executive director of NASPA from 1995– 2012.
+An accomplished speaker, leader, and educator, Gwendolyn Jordan Dungy (she/her/hers) served as executive director of NASPA-Student Affairs Administrators in Higher Education from 1995– 2012.
 In her capacity as a national advocate for students and student affairs in higher education, Dr. Dungy pursued a number of initiatives designed to enhance the association’s role in public policy, research, professional development, and student learning and assessment.
 She initiated NASPA’s signature program on civic learning and democratic engagement, and she remains a champion of NASPA’s undergraduate mentoring program.
 Since 2003, she has had a particular interest in the readiness of colleges and universities for the returning student veteran.

 Before joining NASPA, Dr. Dungy was associate director of the Curriculum and Faculty Development Network and coordinator of the National Diversity Network at the Association of American Colleges & Universities.
 Previously, she was a senior administrator at the County College of Morris (NJ), Montgomery College (MD), Catonsville Community College (MD), and a counseling faculty member at St. Louis Community College (MO).